-Summarizing all three values per year total changes in HWP pool were calculated.
-As result of calculation for the purpose of requirements defined in LULUCF Regulation, and using the Tier 2 for the HWP carbon stock changes Croatia provides contribution of HWP pool as removals in the amount of -462,17 Gg CO2·year-1.
+Summarizing all three values per year total changes in HWP pool was calculated.
+As result of calculation for the purpose of requirements defined in LULUCF Regulation, and using the Tier 2 for the HWP carbon stock changes Croatia provides contribution of HWP pool as removals in the amount of -462,17 Gg CO_2 ·year-1.

 Removals from aboveground biomass, belowground biomass and harvested wood products are taken into account in order to estimate Forest reference level for the period 2021 to 2025.

-The FRL assuming instantaneous oxidation is 4091 Gg CO2·year-1.
+Predicted forest fire emissions are accounted for the FRL determination.
+The FRL assuming instantaneous oxidation equals -3906 Gg CO_2 ·year-1.

-Figure 5.3-4 Projected removals estimated in line with the LULUCF regulation and FRL (red line) for Croatia including aboveground biomass (AGB), belowground biomass (BGB) and (in case) HWPs
+Figure 5.3-4 Projected removals estimated in line with the LULUCF regulation and FRL (red line) for Croatia including aboveground biomass (AGB), belowground biomass (BGB), forest fires emissions and HWPs